jlleongarcia/jlleongarcia/content/blog/biz-weddings.md

 date: 2025-01-18
 draft: false
 tags: ["OSS"]
 summary: 'Interesting software for Weddings.
-Including how to deploy it with Dokploy'
+Including how to deploy it with Dokploy (to Pi's, VPS)'
 url: 'software-for-weddings'
 ---